Summit U Training Events

 Jun 18, 2020

 Join us as we help you understand and correctly apply the rules for classifying a worker as an employee or an independent contractor.
-There are long-standing federal rules and individual state actions designed to improve upon them.
+There are long-standing federal rules and now individual state actions designed to better protect workers.
+Misclassification can be an easy, but costly mistake.

 Jul 16, 2020